lizzthabet/folder-party-generator/README.md

 ## Host your own folder party website

-Your folder party layout will look like this:
+Your folder layout will look like this:
 ```
 your-folder-party/
 ├── theme/              - (optional) any files like css, images, and fonts used to style your website